tmatthewj/100-days-of-code/log.md

 *Today’s Progress*:  Continued with Vue Mastery tutorials.
 Completed 7.
 These tutorials have small hands on tests.
 Doing them as I go.
 Hope to complete remaining 4 over the weekend.

+*Day 8*: August 11, 2018

+*Today’s Progress*:  Continued with Vue Mastery tutorials on components and communicating between components via events.
+Didn’t try the hands on challenges - will be taking them up tomorrow for these tutorials.

+*Day 9*: August 12, 2018

+*Today’s Progress*:  Completed Vue Mastery tutorials - forms and tabs.
+Did some hands on exercise on events and components.
+Next step - understand how webpack helps you create boilerplate expressJS + vueJs app - understand that to good detail.

+*Day 10*: August 13, 2018

+*Today’s Progress*:  Implemented the challenges related to components and event handling on Vue based on the tutorials.
+Evaluating if I should go ahead and learn about using a nodejs - vuejs app or spend some more time understanding the advanced concepts of Vue based on the next level of Vue mastery tutorials.

+*Day 11: August 14, 2018*

+*Today’s Progress*:  Read about how to setup a project on Vue and the different components involved.
+Also learned a bit about node packaging - how it works, why package-lock, package.json exist etc. Also ended the session by creating a Vue project using vue-cli.
+Next steps - learn how Vue-ex and Vue-router works.